Goldrathlab/Spatial-TRM-paper/README.md

 ## Abstract

-Tissue-resident memory CD8 T cells (T<sub>RM</sub>) provide protection from infection at barrier sites.
-In the small intestine, T<sub>RM</sub> cells are found in at least two distinct subpopulations: one with higher expression of effector molecules and another with greater memory potential.
+Tissue-resident memory CD8 T (T<sub>RM</sub>) cells provide protection from infection at barrier sites.
+In the small intestine, T<sub>RM</sub> cells are found in at least two distinct subpopulations: one with higher expression of effector molecules and another with greater memory potential1.
 However, the origins of this diversity remain unknown.
-We proposed that distinct tissue niches drive T<sub>RM</sub> phenotypic heterogeneity.
-To test this, we leveraged spatial transcriptomics of human samples, a murine model of acute systemic viral infection, and a newly established strategy for pooled optically-encoded gene perturbations to profile the location, interaction, and transcriptome of pathogen-specific T<sub>RM</sub> differentiation at single-transcript resolution.
+Here we proposed that distinct tissue niches drive the phenotypic heterogeneity of T<sub>RM</sub> cells.
+To test this, we leveraged spatial transcriptomics of human samples, a mouse model of acute systemic viral infection and a newly established strategy for pooled optically encoded gene perturbations to profile the locations, interactions and transcriptomes of pathogen-specific T<sub>RM</sub> cell differentiation at single-transcript resolution.
 We developed computational approaches to capture cellular locations along three anatomical axes of the small intestine and to visualize the spatiotemporal distribution of cell types and gene expression.
-Our study reveals that the intestinal architecture’s regionalized signaling supports two distinct T<sub>RM</sub> cell states: differentiated T<sub>RM</sub> and progenitor-like T<sub>RM</sub> cells, located in the upper versus lower villus, respectively.
-This diversity is mediated by distinct ligand-receptor activities, cytokine gradients, and specialized cellular contacts.
-Blocking TGFb or Cxcl9/10-sensing by antigen-specific CD8 T cells revealed a model consistent with anatomically delineated early fate specification.
-Ultimately, our framework for the study of tissue immune networks has revealed that T cell location and functional state are fundamentally intertwined.
+Our study reveals that the regionalized signalling of the intestinal architecture supports two distinct T<sub>RM</sub> cell states: differentiated T<sub>RM</sub> cells and progenitor-like T<sub>RM</sub> cells, located in the upper villus and lower villus, respectively.
+This diversity is mediated by distinct ligand–receptor activities, cytokine gradients and specialized cellular contacts.
+Blocking TGFβ or CXCL9 and CXCL10 sensing by antigen-specific CD8 T cells revealed a model consistent with anatomically delineated, early fate specification.
+Ultimately, our framework for the study of tissue immune networks reveals that T cell location and functional state are fundamentally intertwined.

 ## Setup